EducationalTestingService/rsmtool/doc/config_rsmtool.rst

 This is a file in ``.json`` format that provides overall configuration options for an ``rsmtool`` experiment.
 An example configuration file can be found here.

-There are four required fields and rest are all optional.
+There are four required fields and the rest are all optional.

 experiment_id
 """""""""""""